Old Exe Bridge: Churches

 At the western end of the bridge (on dry land) was St Thomas's Church, built at a similar time to the bridge.
 The exact date of construction is unknown, but it was dedicated to St Thomas Becket, who was canonised in 1173, and the first known record of it dates from 1191.
 It became the parish church for Cowick (most of the area is now known as St Thomas) in 1261.
 The church was swept away in a major flood at the beginning of the 15th century and rebuilt further away from the river.
 The new building, on Cowick Street, was consecrated in 1412.
 It underwent significant rebuilding in the 17th and 19th centuries after it was set alight during the English Civil War.
-The church is a grade I listed building.
+The church is a Grade I listed building.

 Secular buildings

 Bridge chapels were common on medieval bridges but secular buildings were not.
 Around 135 major stone bridges were built in Britain in the medieval era.
 Most, though not all, had some form of bridge chapel either on the bridge itself or on the approach, but only 12 are documented as having secular buildings on the bridge, of which the only surviving example with buildings intact is High Bridge in Lincoln.
 The Exe Bridge had timber-framed houses on it from early in its life—the earliest record is of two shops, with houses above, from 1319.
 At the height of development, all but the six arches in the middle of the river supported buildings.
 They were built with their front walls resting on the parapets of the bridge and the rest of the building supported by wooden posts in the riverbed, until they were demolished in 1881.
+Tree-ring dating (dendrochronology) established that some of the timbers for the building supports were from trees felled between 1190 and 1200.

 In the later 13th century, silty deposits had built up on the Exeter side of the bridge, allowing the land to be reclaimed for two buildings which backed onto the river and fronted onto what became Frog Street.
 Archaeological evidence suggests that one of the two was possibly a tannery.
 The houses were demolished in the post-medieval era but the foundations survived.
 Several buildings were constructed next to the bridge on the Exeter side, protected from the river by a wall which extended from the west side of the church.